rm511130/cutemp/README.md

 # cutemp raison d'être

 `cutemp = curl + tempo`, the idea is to be able to pass a URL to `cutemp` and get back, in json format, the number of milliseconds it took to `curl` said URL.
-My ultimate goal was to create a Web Page that would show a continuously updated line-chart of the response time for a given URL, and `cutemp` is half of the solution.
+My ultimate goal was to create a Web Page that would show a continuously updated line-chart of the response time for a given URL.
+`cutemp` takes me 50% of the way towards my stated goal, and http://github.com/rm511130/line-chart does the rest.

 Example: